-- While the area was zoned for low density housing in 1969, and the 2016 Comprehensive Plan encourages lower density housing in this particular area, the recommended density range is up to approximately 8 du/ac. - The rezoning will result in an increase in density from 2.5 du/ac to 7.8 du/ac. - The property abuts established single-family neighborhoods to the north and west, a place of worship to the east, and a moderate density residential development to the south. - Silver Creek Village at Jasmine Cove, north of the request, is zoned R-15 and contains a density of 8.7 units per acre. - Fortune Place II, south of the request, located within the municipal limits, is zoned MF-L(CD) and contains a density of 2.6 units per acre. - The intent of the R-5 zoning district is to serve as a transition between mixed-use or commercial development and low to moderate density residential development.
+- While the area was zoned for low density housing in 1969 and the 2016 Comprehensive Plan encourages lower density housing in this particular area, the recommended density range outlined in the plan includes up to approximately 8 du/ac.
+The rezoning will result in an increase in density from 2.5 du/ac to 7.8 du/ac. - The revised proposal includes two family dwelling products and will provide an alternative housing option to the immediate vicinity.
+The change in design reduces the total number of lots from 40 to 20, increases the minimum lot width, and removes concrete parking pads. - The intent of the R-5 zoning district is to serve as a transition between mixed-use or commercial development and low to moderate density residential development.
+The site is situated between residential development to the north, south and west and a place of worship to the east.
+Silver Creek Village at Jasmine Cove, north of the request, is zoned R-15 and contains a density of 8.7 units per acre.
+Fortune Place II, south of the request, located within the municipal limits, is zoned MF-L(CD) and contains a density of 2.6 units per acre.